-The crane's 24 V system is powered by two 12 V batteries connected in series (see Figure 7-1).
+The crane's 24 V system is powered by two 12 V batteries connected in series (see Figure 7-2).

 Connect the battery cables as indicated.
-Be careful not to

-reverse the battery connections.
-Installing the batteries with electrical connections that are reversed will damage not only the batteries but also the crane's electrical system, voltage regulator, and/or alternator.
+Be careful not to reverse the battery connections.
+Installing the batteries with reversed connections will damage not only the batteries but also the crane's electrical system, voltage regulator, and/or alternator.